quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 correct for all settings included a single event instance.
 If you need to log settings from two sides, you MUST emit two separate event instances.

-The `unknown_parameters` field can be used to log the raw values of any unknown transport parameters (e.g., GREASE, private extensions, peer-side experimentation).
+Implementations are not required to recognize, process or support every setting/parameter received in all situations.
+For example, QUIC implementations MUST discard transport parameters that they do not understand {{Section 7.4.2 of QUIC-TRANSPORT}}.
+The `unknown_parameters` field can be used to log the raw values of any unknown parameters (e.g., GREASE, private extensions, peer-side experimentation).

 In the case of connection resumption and 0-RTT, some of the server's parameters